zerowastefestival/zerowastefestival.github.io/_posts/news/2019-12-27-call-for-volunteers-science-gallery.md

 ### We need you!

 We need volunteers on the day to do various jobs from moving tables to manning doors and our beloved swap shop.
-In exchange for a few hours of helping out, you'll get a run of the festival, meet like-minded people and have the first pick from the swap shop
+In exchange for a few hours of helping out, you'll get the run of the festival, meet like-minded people and have the first pick from the swap shop

 If you are interested, please fill out the [Volunteer Form here](/forms/zwf-at-sg-2020) where you can pick your preferred role and day.